-Salima Manji: Head of Conveyancing Department and Solicitor.
-Salima qualified as a Solicitor on 01.12.98 and has over 20 years conveyancing experience.
+Shakeel Mir: Head of Conveyancing Department and Solicitor who qualified on 01.10.90 and has over 25 years conveyancing experience

-Joseph Lewis: Assistant Solicitor who qualified on 01/03/16 and has over two years conveyancing experience.
+Joseph Lewis: Assistant Solicitor who qualified on 01.03.16 and has over 4 years conveyancing experience.

-To view our terms and conditions in ful please clicke here.
-(Depending on your browser you may need to zoom in)
+To view our key terms and conditions please click here.

 We do not charge a percentage of the Estate, all our work is based on the number of hours spent on the matter at the applicable hourly rate.